LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/categories-of-errors.rst

 .. index:: syntax

 JavaScript can only execute a program if the program is syntactically correct. **Syntax** refers to the structure of a language (spoken, programming, or otherwise) and the rules about that structure.
-For example, in English, a sentence must begin with a capital letter and end with appropriate punchation.
+For example, in English, a sentence must begin with a capital letter and end with appropriate punctuation.

 .. index::
    single: error; syntax